Key Future Trends

 2. AI-Powered Predictive Threat Intelligence

 Future AI systems will move beyond detecting current attacks to more accurately predicting future threats.
 By analyzing global threat landscapes, geopolitical factors, dark web chatter, and emerging attacker TTPs (Tactics, Techniques, and Procedures), AI will provide organizations with foresight into potential attacks, enabling preemptive defense measures.
-This aligns with the goals of Edge AI, which aims to bring intelligence closer to the data source for faster predictions.
+Similar advances are happening in real-time market sentiment analysis for financial markets, where AI predicts trends before they manifest.

 3. Advancements in Explainable AI (XAI) for Cybersecurity

-As discussed in the challenges, the "black box" nature of some AI models is a concern.
+The "black box" nature of some AI models is a known concern.
 The future will see significant progress in XAI, making AI decisions more transparent and interpretable.
 This will build trust and allow security teams to better understand, validate, and fine-tune AI-driven security alerts and actions.

 4. AI in Combating AI-Powered Attacks